 Machine Performance Goal Settings

 System-wide machine performance goals for Parts Goal, OEE, and Utilization are set in the Dashboards section of the System Settings page.
-Job-specific performance goals for Parts Goal performance can also be specified in the Job settings.
+Operation-specific performance goals for Parts Goal performance can also be specified in the Operation settings.
 Machine-specific goals for Utilization performance can be set in the Workcenter settings.

 Machine Performance Color Indicators